Tips for Referring Students to the Writing Center

 - Request a Writing Center consultant to visit your class for an in-class workshop.
 See below for information on workshops.

 The Writing Center hosts in-class workshops on specific habits of writing and strategies for composing academic essays.
-Each workshop consists of a short presentation given by a professional consultant followed by an activity designed around both the workshop topic and your course assignment.
+Each workshop consists of a short presentation given by a professional associate followed by an activity designed around both the workshop topic and your course assignment.
 Since it is so important that students learn writing skills in the context of actual writing situations, we strongly encourage faculty to schedule a Writing Center workshop in connection with an assignment on which students are already working.
+In past semesters, the Writing Center has conducted workshops on the following:

 If you would like someone from the Writing Center to conduct a workshop, please contact us.